Rodne Galicha: Anti-mining Advocacy

 In the morning of February 3, 2023, the barricade was broken and PNP's anti-riot force successfully led four trucks to pass through and enter the port area.
 Two persons were injured.
 On the same day, a third NoV was issued informing APMC of the lack of special cutting of trees permit violating Presidential Decree 705 or the Revised Forestry Code of the Philippines as amended by Executive Order 277 and further amended by Republic Act 7161.

 On February 6, 2023, DENR ordered APMC to cease and desist from utilizing the port, hauling nickel ores from the contract area to the port, suspending ore transport permits and denying the application for miscellaneous lease agreement.
 The order also includes filing of relevant cases against APMC and an on the ground investigation.
 Eventually, PPA admitted that the mining company has no permit to construct a private port.

 The barricade camp continues until now with the demand to cancel the mineral production sharing agreement (MPSA) of APMC.

 Galicha now serves as spokesperson and secretary-general of Save Sibuyan, a consortium of more than twenty-five multi-sectoral local formations, organizations and institutions based in Sibuyan Island.

 A Haribon Foundation member, Galicha was involved in Alyansa Tigil Mina (ATM) traveling to different mining-affected communities in the Philippines - exposing the struggles of indigenous peoples and the grassroots, including human rights violations and environmental degradation.
 He supports the passage of the Alternative Minerals Management Bills pending in the House of Representatives and calls for the repeal of the Mining Act of 1995.

 Galicha was actively involved in the Save Palawan Movement aiming to save the Philippine's last ecological frontier, Palawan, from mining destruction.
 The movement has already gathered more than seven million signatures to halt mining in Palawan and other key biodiversity areas in the country, critical watersheds, agricultural areas, tourism sites and island ecosystems, among others.

-8Rs
+10Rs

-For sustainable living, Galicha developed and promoted the 8Rs (starting with the 3Rs) which can simply be done at home and in communities: reduce, reuse, recycle, repair, refuse, rethink, rainforest and recollect.
+For sustainable living, Galicha developed and promoted the 10Rs (starting with the 3Rs) which can simply be done at home and in communities: reduce, reuse, recycle, repair, refuse, rethink, rainforest, regenerate, recollect and respect.